AJnsm/ajnsm.github.io/CV.md

 ## Currently
-PhD in genetics and physics at the University of Edinburgh.
-We think about higher order genetic interactions in single-cell data, and how these interactions relate to cell type.
+PhD in precision medicine and theoretical physics at the University of Edinburgh.
+We think about higher order genetic interactions in single-cell data, and how these interactions relate to cell type and state.
+In a slogan: The cybergenetic semantics of cell state.
-- **Research Interests:** Genetic interactions • Causality • Physics of biology • Physics of machine learning • Category theory • the Human Cell Atlas
+- **Research Interests:** Genetic systems biology • Causality & cybernetics • Higher-order information theory • Physics of machine learning • Category theory • the Human Cell Atlas

 ## Education